 - Secretariat on Responsible Conduct of Research

-Public, Government and Institute Affairs (PGIA) engages stakeholders, builds partnerships and supports CIHR's Institutes in order to maximize the impact of Canadian health research.
-PGIA consists of:
+External Affairs and Business Development (EABD) engages stakeholders, builds partnerships and supports CIHR's Institutes in order to maximize the impact of Canadian health research.
+EABD consists of:

 - Partnerships and Citizen Engagement